The Scottish form of this name was first is the name was derived from a residence on the banks of the River Dee, Aberdeenshire.

 Early Origins of the Die family

-Another 145 words (10 lines of text) covering the years 1527, 1608, 1579 and 1651 are included under the topic Early Die History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Die research.
+Another 73 words (5 lines of text) covering the years 1527, 1608, 1579 and 1651 are included under the topic Early Die History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Die Settlers in Canada in the 19th Century

 David Die, aged 22, who arrived in Halifax, Nova Scotia in 1864